Colton Cowser: Major leagues

 On October 2, 2024, Cowser exited Game 2 of the Wild Card Series against the Kansas City Royals an inning after taking a pitch off the hand while swinging.
 After the game, the Orioles announced that he suffered a broken left hand.
 Cowser underwent successful surgery to repair the fracture on October 15.
 He served as the master of ceremonies of the 2025 Major League Baseball draft lottery at the Winter Meetings on December 10, 2024.

-On March 31, 2025, Cowser was ruled out for 6-to-8 weeks with a broken left thumb.
-The injury occurred when he dove into first base during a close play in a game against the Toronto Blue Jays.
+On March 31, 2025, after Baltimore's season-opening series against the Toronto Blue Jays, he was ruled out for 6-to-8 weeks with a broken left thumb.
+The injury occurred when he dove into first base during a close play in a game against Toronto.
 On June 2, he was activated off of the injured list.
+Cowser played left field for the Orioles before moving to center field after the trade of Cedric Mullins.
+Cowser played in 92 games for the Orioles and hit .196 with 16 home runs and 40 RBI.

+On May 24, 2026, Cowser hit his first career walk-off home run, a three-run homer giving Baltimore a 5–3 victory in the first half of a doubleheader against the Detroit Tigers.
+The next day, Cowser hit another walk-off home run in the bottom of the 13th inning, a two-run shot that gave Baltimore a 9–7 win over the Tampa Bay Rays.
+This followed him keeping the team alive in the 12th inning with a contested head-first slide at home plate that was overturned and ruled safe.
+The second walk-off home run made him one of five MLB players in the last 25 years with two walk-off home runs in a three-team-game span.

+On August 31, 2026, Cowser ended the game by robbing Colorado Rockies LF Jake McCarthy of a walk-off home run.

+Personal life

+Cowser and his wife, Claire, married in January 2026 in Hawaii.